 23. Use light and bold font variants for emphasis and impact.

 Open Sans is an excellent typeface to use if you want to keep a consistent style throughout your design by applying font variants.
-For this one I have accented specific words in context to their meanings.
-This is a clever way to form typographic hierarchy.
+For this one, I have accented specific words in context to their meanings.
+This is a clever way to form a typographic hierarchy.

 24. Enhance silhouettes in your images by decreasing the brightness and increasing the contrast.